 We are your regular customers and expect the maximum discount.
 Do send us the items from the fresh lot.
 The payment of these items will be digitally made.
 Do let us know the date by which you will deliver these items.
 Looking forward to hearing from you.

 Need of the Hour: Rainwater Harvesting

 Water is becoming a limited natural resource in the world.
-In an article published on National Geographic website about Fresh Water Crisis, it has mentioned that out of the 70% of water which is covering the earth, only 2.5% is suitable for drinking and just 1% of fresh water is easily accessible.
-In the same article the author talks about how people are wasting this limited resource.
+In an article published on the National Geographic website about Fresh Water Crisis, it has mentioned that out of the 70% of water which is covering the earth, only 2.5% is suitable for drinking and just 1% of freshwater is easily accessible.
+In the same article, the author talks about how people are wasting this limited resource.
 The growing scarcity of water is due to the rapid growth of population, rising demand for food and cash crops, increasing urbanization and rising standard of living.

 Rainwater harvesting is the need of the hour.
 If we let the rainwater go to waste, we soon will have no drinking water.
 The sources of freshwater are depleting at a rapid rate.
 We need to take serious steps and move to a sustainable way of living.

 Q 4.
 Ahmad went to watch Diwali Mela with his parents.
 He wanted to enjoy a ride in the merry-go-round.
 His father________________

 Write a story in 150–200 words with the help of the following outline.
 Give it a suitable title also.

 a cricket match __________ boys playing in the street _________ Ram hit the ball ___________ a second floor window pane broken_______.

 Ahmad went to watch Diwali Mela with his parents.
 He wanted to enjoy a ride in the merry-go-round.
 His father, however, was against his wish to ride a scary-looking swing.
 He could see people moving frantically and shouting.
 Though they were having fun.
 But for Ahmad’s father, this wasn’t the concept of having fun.